pbulato1/Ping4Pong/README.md

 **Menu:**

-I have added a menu screen that has 4 options:
+I have added a menu screen containing 4 options:

 1. Start
 - Once you press play, you are presented with three difficulty levels: Easy, Medium, and Hard.
 Even though the rules of the game are